Religious Studies (REL)

 This course explores the ideas, beliefs, and practices of lived Hinduism.
 We will compare and contrast diverse Hindu cultures that are found in rural and urban India, in the United States, and here on campus.
 Our study will include a variety of examples taken from the expressive arts and architecture, literature, rituals and festivals, fashion and film, current events, online communities and bloggers.

-Attributes: Asian Studies Course, Religious Difference Course, Undergraduate
+Attributes: Asian Studies Course, CCC: Religious Studies, GEP: Religious Difference, Undergraduate

 REL 265 Daoism (3 credits)